sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - You might be missing the x86 Redistributable.
 [Click here to download the x86 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe), install it and check if the game is working now.
 - If the problem wasn't solved then check your anti-virus and restore the file.

+# How to fix the aspect ratio on ultrawide monitors

+- Open ddraw.ini inside of your PD2 folder and set "maintas=true"

 # How to fix failed to load game data files

 You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.